-Students who do not sit any of their courses during the drop add period will be removed from that course via a cancel program action.
+Students who do not sit any of their courses during the drop add period (the first 15 days of the term or prior to the 6th day of the 5 week term.) will be removed from that course via a cancel program action.
 These students will incur no charges since they did not sit any classes.
 If the student received textbooks they will incur charges for the textbooks.
 The cancel program action will be dated the same date as their admitted action.